paglab/paglab.github.io/content/_index.md

       text: |
         <br>

-        Since its founding in 2020, the **TUM Precision Ag Lab** has been committed to empower smart farming research, education, and practice.
+        Since its founding in 2020, the **TUM Precision Agriculture Lab** has been committed to empower smart farming research, education, and practice.

   - block: collection
     content: